eeditiones/e-editiones-website/posts/opm-announcement.md

 ---
 title: "Open Processing Model"
-lead: "A Call for Partner and Supporters to bring the TEI Processing model to Python workflows"
+lead: "A Call for Partners and Supporters to bring the TEI Processing model to Python workflows"
 author: Lars Windauer
 date: 2026-06-03
 tags: